w3bdesign/nextjs-woocommerce/README.md

 - [wp-graphiql](https://github.com/wp-graphql/wp-graphiql) Provides GraphiQL IDE (playground) to the WP-Admin.
 - [wp-graphql-woocommerce](https://github.com/wp-graphql/wp-graphql-woocommerce) Adds Woocommerce functionality to a WPGraphQL schema.
 - [algolia-woo-indexer](https://github.com/w3bdesign/algolia-woo-indexer) Sends WooCommerce products to Algolia.
+- [headless-wordpress](https://github.com/w3bdesign/headless-wp) Disables the frontend so only the backend is accessible. (optional)

 1. Make sure WooCommerce has some products already or import some sample products